 - Pale face/ red eyebrows

-Follow the above steps and remember that toys and comfort items may be helpful for older babies, but for babies less than 7 months age, we do not recommend a soft toy in the cot as it can pose a risk to the baby’s airway if it accidentally covers your baby’s face.
+Follow the above steps and remember that toys and comfort items may be helpful for older babies, but for babies, we do not recommend a soft toy in the cot as it can pose a risk to the baby’s airway if it accidentally covers your baby’s face.
 Settling babies with soft toys under supervision is fine but these toys must be removed for safe sleep.

 Good sleep habits created earlier may help settle your child as they age.
 But remember, some days will go as planned, but others can sometimes feel like you’re in a battle with your bub.
 Don’t stress.
 There could be so many reasons your bub is fighting sleep and is harder to get down.
 Just try again next time!